British banks can withstand pandemic fallout on economy -BoE

 By Huw Jones

-LONDON, May 7 (Reuters) - A stress test has shown that Britain's top banks and building societies could keep lending to an economy that shrinks by almost 30% in the coronavirus pandemic, the Bank of England said on Thursday.
+LONDON, May 7 (Reuters) - Britain's top banks and building societies are robust enough to keep lending if the economy were to shrink by 30% in the coronavirus pandemic, according to a stress test carried out by the Bank of England.

-Separately, the BoE held off from further stimulus measures but said it was ready to take more action to counter Britain's biggest economic slump in over 300 years.

 Under the MPR scenario, Britain's GDP drops by almost 30% in the second quarter versus the fourth quarter of last year and recovers as lockdown restrictions are lifted.